How to hack your home and save on energy bills this summer

 There may be some slight relief on the way for consumers, with the Albanese government expected to announce an energy relief package next week.

-The ABC reports that the government will endorse a multi-pronged strategy to curb power prices, likely cap wholesale gas prices at about $12 a gigajoule, demand a guaranteed domestic gas supply from producers, and enforce a mandatory code of conduct as part of a market intervention.
+The federal government is expected to endorse a multipronged strategy to curb power prices, likely cap wholesale gas prices at about $12 a gigajoule, demand a guaranteed domestic gas supply from producers, and enforce a mandatory code of conduct as part of a market intervention.

+But first it must get over the objections of some state and territory leaders.
+Prime Minister Anthony Albanese will have that at the top of the agenda at a national cabinet meeting on Wednesday.